CORE Academy Payments, Policies and Dress Code

 *Payment by Full 10 month tuition:

-Please pay full annual cost at time of registration.
-When paying in full by August 1, please deduct 12% from full 10 month tuition cost.
-When paying in full by September 1, please deduct 10% off total tuition.
+Please pay full annual cost at time of registration deadline.
+When paying in full in August, please deduct 10%

 *Paid in FULL tuition is NON-REFUNDABLE.